Powerlevel9k/powerlevel9k/README.md

 See [Unit Test Ratios](#unit-test-ratios), below.

-##### rvm
+##### ruby_version

-This segment displays the ruby version of your currently used gemset, if the gemset is not "default".
+This segment displays the ruby version and checks by default for `rvm`, `rbenv` and `chruby`.
+You can influence the order of the checks by setting `POWERLEVEL9K_RUBY_VERSION_CHECKERS=(rbenv rvm)`.
+In this example we just check rbenv and rvm in that particular order.
 If you set `POWERLEVEL9K_RVM_SHOW_ALWAYS` to true in your `~/.zshrc`, the version number is displayed always.
+The specified checkers are asked asked, but lastly we display the version string of `ruby --version` directly.

+The rvm checker just displays the version if your gemset is not "default".

 ##### status